jmjuanes/siimple/packages/siimple-experiments/README.md

 # @siimple/experiments

-> Under development
+:construction: This package is currently under development. **Use it at your own risk**.

 ## License

 Code and documentation &copy; 2019-present the **siimple team**.
-The code is released under the [MIT License](../../LICENSE) and the documentation is released under the [Creative Commons CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+Released under the MIT License.